scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 This transformation of the data structures from an Array of Structs to a Struct of Arrays also better suits the typical access patterns within MDAnalysis.
 It is quite common to compare a single property across many Atoms, but rarely are different properties within a single Atom compared.
-Additionally, it is possible to utilise NumPy's faster indexing capabilities rather than using a list comprehension.
+Additionally, it is possible to utilize NumPy's faster indexing capabilities rather than using a list comprehension.
-This new data structure has lead to performance improvements in our whole codebase.
+This new data structure has lead to performance improvements in our whole code base.
 The largest improvement is in accessing subsets of Atoms which is now over 40 times faster (Table :ref:`tab:performance-slicing-atomgroup`), an operation that is used everywhere in MDAnalysis.
 Speed-ups of a factor of around five to seven were realized for accessing Atom attributes for whole AtomGroup instances (Table :ref:`tab:performance-accessing-attributes`).
 The improved topology data structures are also much faster to initialize, which translates into speed-ups of about three for the task of loading a system from a file (for instance, in the Gromacs GRO format or the Protein Databank PDB format) into a `Universe` instance (Table :ref:`tab:performance-loading-gro`).